DRMacIver/programmer-at-large-notes/gender-etc.md

 ## Gender

 The Eschaton Arbitrage more or less has a policy against considering gender to be a thing.
-The dialect they speak explicitly lacks gendered forms of words, and most forms of personal expression through appearance (regardless of whether we would perceive them to be gendered) are socially discouraged.
+The dialect they speak explicitly lacks gendered forms of words (note: All text is translated.
+Where it is translated from the Eschaton Arbitrage dialect the pronoun choice will always be 'they'.
+When translated from a local dialect with gendered pronouns the English translation will preserve those gendered pronouns.
+Crew members will be hearing those words translated into Crew dialect, but a mix of translation notes and context tags on their HUD will be displaying additional information, so although the translated pronoun will be ungendered they will be aware of the gender information conveyed), and most forms of personal expression through appearance (regardless of whether we would perceive them to be gendered) are socially discouraged.

 Some people do end up wanting to express themselves more and adopt jewelry, clothing, mannerisms, etc. that they pick up from visiting planets or historical